Rachnera/tls-key-mapper/README.md

 Usage should be straightforward.
 If it's not, it means I still have work to do to make it so.

-The system creates two new custom save files to keep track of any custom configuration, namely `Controls.rvdata2` and `Gamepad.rvdata2`.
+This system creates two new custom save files to keep track of any custom configuration, namely `Controls.rvdata2` and `Gamepad.rvdata2`.
 Bindings can be reset to their default values by deleting these files or by using the in-game Reset Options command.

 ### What doesn't it do?